The French Boys Quadrilogy is available in four volumes through NQV Media.

 READ MORE: A NIGHT IN THE FIELDS

 There is an air of Wes Anderson in this delightful comedy of errors alongside a 1930s screwball comedy aesthetic.
 Meanwhile, Marciano also draws from L’amour fou in a narrative journey that sees the middle-aged and married Elena create a ploy to test her boyfriend, Arturo.
 Elena has heard rumours that Arturo plans to leave her; therefore, she decides to set him up with a man rather than see him leave with another woman.
 Enter Bastien, a young actor she pays to seduce Arturo.
 However, Elena is devastated when her plan goes slightly awry, and both men fall in love, leading to a genuinely uncomfortable wedding.

 RUE DES ROSES (Director Patrick Fabre)

-Rue Des Roses returns us to many of the themes found in volume one’s, So Long Paris as we explore the challenges of introducing your child to a new same-sex partner following the break up of a heterosexual relationship.
+Rue Des Roses takes us back to many of the themes found in volume one’s So Long Paris as we explore the challenges of introducing your child to a new same-sex partner following the break up of a heterosexual relationship.
 Here Mehdi, his young daughter and his new partner Axel meet on Father’s Day, with his daughter less than enthused about Axel’s presence despite the gifts he has brought her.
 However, unlike So Long Paris, we then jump forward in time to explore the family relationship many years later.
-Here Fabre demonstrates how time, patience and understanding slowly mend the damage of painful family separation.
+Here, Fabre demonstrates how time, patience and understanding slowly mend the damage of painful family separation.
 However, if you are left feeling the resulting short is slightly too perfect, you would be right, with the overarching narrative lacking the depth and beauty of So Long Paris.